MOxUnit/MOxUnit/README.md

         end
 ```

-Some examples of unit tests are in MOxUnit's ``tests`` directory, which test some of MOxUnit's functions itself.
+Examples of unit tests are in MOxUnit's ``tests`` directory, which test some of MOxUnit's functions itself.

 ### Compatibility notes
-- Because GNU Octave does not support (as of January 2014) ``classdef`` syntax, 'old-style' object-oriented syntax is used for the class definitions.
+- Because GNU Octave 3.8 does not support ``classdef``` syntax, 'old-style' object-oriented syntax is used for the class definitions.
 For similar reasons, MOxUnit uses the ``lasterror`` function, even though its use in Matlab is discouraged.

 ### Acknowledgements